The Equality of Men and Women

 “However, let each man of you love his wife as himself; and let the wife see that she respects her husband.” v33

-As Emerson Eggerichs points out in “Love And Respect," by nature - that is, under the old nature fostered by the enemy - men respect their wives but don't practice the sort of self-sacrificing love asked for by God in Ephesians 5.
+As Emerson Eggerichs points out in his book, “Love And Respect," by nature - that is, under the old nature fostered by the enemy - men respect their wives but don't practice the sort of self-sacrificing love asked for by God in Ephesians 5.
 In the same way women, who generally perform many acts of love for their man, frequently don't give him the respect that men thrive on.
 This verse is meant to correct that.

 In Ephesians 5:33 there is no suggestion of lordship of one party over the other.